theam/aday-ondemand-loop/docs/guide/content/index.md

 The core goal of OnDemand Loop is to **lower the barrier for non-technical users** to interact with research data repositories.
 Following the Open OnDemand philosophy, it aims to provide a user-friendly interface for tasks that typically require complex command-line operations or custom scripts.
 Researchers can upload and download datasets to and from remote repositories directly from their HPC environment with minimal friction.

+!!! warning "Beta Notice:"

+    *OnDemand Loop* is currently in **Beta** status.
+While we strive to provide a stable experience, please be aware of the following:

+    - You may encounter occasional bugs or incomplete features.
+    - User interface and workflow changes may occur without backward compatibility guarantees.
+    - Minor UI/UX inconsistencies are expected as the product evolves.
+    - We welcome feedback and bug reports to help us improve!

 ### Sections

 This documentation introduces the entire application.
 It is divided into the following guides: